 Note: this might be decided the same way today but we do not know the detailed contractual arrangements.

-Possible changes in law
+“Worker”: Possible changes in law

-The government’s Good Work Plan issued in December 2018, following the Matthew Taylor review, proposes numerous changes to employment law.
-These include reforming the rules on which workers have different kinds of employment rights, eg under the Equality Act.
+The government’s Good Work Plan issued in December 2018, following the Matthew Taylor review, proposed numerous changes to employment law.
+These include reforming the rules on which workers have different kinds of employment rights, eg under the Equality Act (above Three types of employment status).
 This is particularly important given the growth of the gig economy and zero-hours contacts.
-More: Employment status proposals.

 - contract workers (s.41 EqA and Chapter 11 of the Employment Code) – eg staff employed and supplied by an agency, and probably people employed by a service company and supplied to another group company – more on contract workers;